crate/crate-howtos/docs/going-into-production.rst

 Configure persistent data paths
 ===============================

-By default, all data is kept under the `CRATE_HOME`_ directory (which defaults to the installation directory).
+By default, CrateDB keeps data under the `CRATE_HOME`_ directory (which defaults to the installation directory).
 When you upgrade CrateDB, you will have to switch to a new installation directory.

-Instead of migrating data by hand each time, you should move the data directories off to an persistent location.
+Instead of migrating data by hand each time, you should move the data directories off to a persistent location.
 You can do this using the `CRATE_HOME`_ environment variable and the `path settings`_ in your `configuration`_ file.